SNARL1/translocation/doc/notebook/notebook_translocation.md

 -   date: date frogs released at recipient site
 -   year: year frogs released at recipient site
 -   day: day of the year on which frogs were released
 -   order: order of translocations to a site, from 1-4.
-Recoded as 0/1:
+Recoded prior to analysis (“order_f”) as 0/1: 0 = first translocation to site; 1 =
-    0 = first translocation to site; 1 = subsequent translocations
+    subsequent translocations
 -   donor: site_id from which frogs were collected for translocation
 -   pit_tag_ref: pit tag id
 -   sex: m or f, recoded for analysis as 0 for males and 1 for females